hswick/jutsu/README.md

 ## Getting Started

-If you are new to clojure then follow these instructions, otherwise skip to usage.
+If you are new to Clojure then follow these instructions, otherwise skip to usage.

 Make sure you have java installed